Scholarship for Scotland domiciled students.

 The Scotland Scholarship* provides the most generous support to Scotland-domiciled students.
-Scholarships of between £500 and £2,000 are being offered to Scotland domiciled undergraduate students.
+Standard scholarships of between £500 and £2,000 are being offered to Scotland domiciled undergraduate students.

-Scholarships will be awarded to eligible students who begin their undergraduate degree in the 2017-2018 academic session and who are in receipt of a Young Students' Bursary (YSB) or an Independent Students' Bursary (ISB) from the Student Awards Agency Scotland (SAAS).
+Scholarships will be awarded to eligible students who begin their undergraduate degree in the 2017-2018 academic session and who are in receipt of either a Young Students' Bursary (YSB), an Independent Students' Bursary (ISB) or a Care Experienced Student Bursary (CESB) (from the Student Awards Agency Scotland (SAAS).

 There is no application form for the Scotland Scholarship.
 The University will use the level of government bursary provided through the Young Students' Bursary or an Independent Students' Bursary when assessing your award entitlement.

-To be automatically assessed for a Scotland Scholarship in 2017-2018 you must apply to be financially assessed by SAAS and be awarded a YSB or ISB before 31 March 2018.
-Students who are not awarded a YSB or ISB by 31 March will not receive a Scotland Scholarship in that academic session.
+To be automatically assessed for a Scotland Scholarship in 2017-2018 you must apply to be financially assessed by SAAS and be awarded a YSB, ISB or CESB before 31 March 2018.
+Students who are not awarded a YSB, ISB or CESB by 31 March will not receive a Scotland Scholarship in that academic session.

-You are guaranteed to receive an award for every year of your degree programme that you receive a YSB or ISB.
+You are guaranteed to receive an award for every year of your degree programme that you receive a YSB, ISB or CESB.

 *Prior to the 2017-2018 academic session this award was known as the Scotland Accommodation Bursary.